Skip to main content

 Frequent sauna can dry the skin and worsen rosacea or eczema in some patients.
 Using moisturizer before and after, rinsing off, and limiting session length usually controls these issues.
 Severe skin disease is a reason to consult dermatology.

 Sauna pairs well with both Mediterranean and low-carb eating patterns.
 The cardiovascular and inflammation benefits add to the dietary effects.
-We adjust hydration and sodium especially carefully on low-carb diets, where baseline sodium can run lower.
+We adjust hydration and sodium particularly carefully on low-carb diets, where baseline sodium can run lower.

 Skip the sauna with a fever or active flu.
 Heat on top of fever can push core temperature into a dangerous range.
 Once symptoms resolve and you have been fever-free for 24 hours, gentle return to sauna is usually fine.